 - In a small bowl, mix panko and unsweetened coconut flakes.
 Add about 4-5 tofu cubes to mixture and toss with your hands so tofu is well coated on all sides.
 Place cubes evenly spread out on a baking sheet.
 Repeat until all cubes are tossed in the panko coconut mixture.
 Sprinkle about half of the excess mixture over the cubes to allow for extra toasted coconut flakes and panko.

-- Bake 15-20 min, flip tofu cubes and then back another 15-20 min.
-Tofu should be firm and crispy on edges.
+- Bake 15-20 min, flip tofu cubes and then back another 15-20 min (and see below because this is when you’ll add in the zucchini!).
+Tofu should be firm and have crispy edges when done.

 - Serve warm.

 Note: if you want to the tofu to stay crunchy and crispy, you can leave the tofu in the fridge already pre-marinated and follow steps 4-7 when ready to eat.
 Any baked leftovers will have all the flavor, but lose that crispiness once stored in the fridge.

 For the Bowls:

 - When the tofu goes in the oven, add zucchini slices to the leftover tofu marinade and marinate zucchini slices in the fridge during the tofu’s first 15-20 min baking time.

 - At the same time the tofu starts baking, cook quinoa according to package directions, swapping coconut milk for water.